Dominic Smith Player Props: Nationals vs. Mets

 Dominic Smith At The Plate

-- He has homered in 5.1% of his games this year, and 1.3% of his trips to the plate.
+- Looking at the 99 games he has played this year, he's homered in five of them (5.1%), and in 1.2% of his trips to the dish.

-- In 21.4% of his games this year, Smith has notched at least one RBI.
-In seven of those games (7.1%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.